Th. Emil Homerin

 Thomas Emil Homerin (19 May 1955 – 26 December 2020) was an American scholar of religion.
-He was Professor of Religion in the Department of Religion & Classics at the University of Rochester until his death in 2020, where he taught courses on Islam, classical Arabic literature, mysticism, and Mt.
+He was Professor of Religion in the Department of Religion & Classics at the University of Rochester.
+He taught courses on Islam, classical Arabic literature, mysticism.
+He died in 2020 and buried in Mt.
 Hope Cemetery in Rochester.

 Early life

-Thomas Emil Homerin, who generally abbreviated his first name to "Th." for publication, was the son of Floyd and Miriam Homerin, and brother of John A. Homerin.
-While growing up in Pekin, Illinois, Homerin attended Douglas Elementary School, Washington Junior High School, and Pekin Community High School.
-He was a graduate of the University of Illinois at Urbana-Champaign (B.A.
-'77, M.A.
-'78), and completed his Ph.D. with honors at the University of Chicago ('87).
-Homerin married Nora Walter in 1977, and they have two sons, Luke (born 1987), and Elias (born 1991).
+Thomas Emil Homerin was born in Pekin, Illinois, to Floyd A. Homerin and Miriam Jane Bond.
+He attended the University of Illinois Urbana-Champaign, where he earned a bachelor's degree in 1977 and a master's degree in 1978.
+He later completed a Ph.D. with honors at the University of Chicago in 1987.
+In 1977, he married Nora Walter; they had two sons, Luke and Elias.

 Career

 A specialist in Arabic literature and Islam, Homerin had lived and worked in Egypt for a number of years.
 Among his many publications are The Wine of Love & Life: Ibn al-Fârid's al-Khamrîyah and al-Qaysarî’s Quest for Meaning (Chicago, 2005), From Arab Poet to Muslim Saint (2nd revised edition, Cairo: American University Press, 2001) and his anthology of translations, Ibn al-Fârid: Sufi Verse & Saintly Life (New York, 2001) published as part of the esteemed Paulist Press series Classics in Western Spirituality.
 The last of these books features a cover painting by fellow former Pekinite Mark Staff Brandl, with whom Homerin had also collaborated on many artworks and articles.
 Homerin also authored several chapters on Islam in The Religious Foundations of Western Civilization (Abingdon Press, 2006), edited by Jacob Neusner.

 Death and the afterlife were a major focus of Homerin's work, and he carried out field work in Cairo's al-Qarafah cemetery.
 This initiated his interest in American funerary customs and practice which evolved into his course Speaking Stones on Mt.
 Hope Cemetery in Rochester, New York.
 This course examines western funeral ritual and practice, with a particular focus on cemeteries in the United States, and how the iconography and epigraphy of graves and funerary monuments forge symbolic connections among the living and the dead.
 Homerin and his students published the results of their research in Epitaph, the newsletter of the Friends of Mt.
 Hope Cemetery.